 In addition, while developing and evolving in the world of chamber music as performers, some of its members combine this work with teaching at various music conservatories in Germany.

-Their upcoming Agenda includes several concerts in renamed music festivals in Germany, the Netherlands and Spain.
+Their upcoming Agenda includes several concerts in renamed music festivals in Germany, the Netherlands, Belgium and Spain.